TristanGadaud/AlgoMed/README.md

 Algomed was awarded with the first place at the Gotta Go Hack Hackaton #3.

-In this repo you will find a POC and some slides explaining what the project might do.
+In this repo you will find a proof of concept and some slides explaining what the project might do.

 https://www.gottagohack.fr